mah-sam/benchtop-hsi-control/README.md

 The primary outcome is a fully validated acquisition platform that streamlines the workflow from hardware setup to the generation of analysis-ready data packages, enabling researchers to create high-quality, reproducible hyperspectral datasets with ease.

+## 2. From Hardware Blueprint to Usable Instrument

+This software project is the direct software counterpart and operational framework for the hardware system detailed in our publication:

+**[Link to Your Hardware Paper]** - *HSI-Control-App: An Open-Source GUI for Real-Time Control and Data Acquisition in Benchtop Push-Broom Hyperspectral Imaging Systems*

+The hardware paper provides a comprehensive blueprint for constructing a low-cost, high-performance push-broom HSI system from COTS components.
+While it details the physical assembly and validates the optical design, a functional hardware setup is only half of a complete instrument.
+Without a sophisticated control layer, the hardware remains a collection of parts that cannot perform the critical, synchronized tasks required for valid data acquisition.

+The **HSI Control Suite** was developed to bridge this crucial gap.
+It serves as the "brain and central nervous system" for the hardware "body," transforming the validated physical components into a fully integrated and usable scientific instrument by solving several key challenges:

+*   **Synchronization:** It provides the essential software logic to precisely synchronize the camera's frame capture with the linear stage's movement, eliminating geometric distortions and ensuring the integrity of the reconstructed data cube.
+*   **Usability:** It replaces the need for low-level SDKs, command-line scripts, and manual coordination with an intuitive, user-friendly graphical interface, making the system accessible to researchers who are not programming experts.
+*   **Workflow Automation:** It automates the entire data acquisition pipeline—from guided calibration and scan execution to data packaging—drastically improving efficiency, consistency, and repeatability.
+*   **Data Integrity:** It ensures that every scan produces a standardized, self-describing HDF5 file, embedding all necessary metadata directly with the data to guarantee traceability and support reproducible science.

+In essence, this software completes the vision outlined in the hardware paper, delivering the end-to-end functionality required to move from a hardware blueprint to a powerful, ready-to-use research tool.

+---

 ## 2. The Problem: A Fragmented Workflow

 Hyperspectral imaging is a powerful technique, but building and operating a custom system is notoriously complex.
 Researchers often face a fragmented and inefficient workflow, relying on a patchwork of disconnected tools: